 - Determines Board membership qualifications and maintains, with the approval of the Board, guidelines for selecting nominees to serve on the Board and considering stockholder recommendations for nominees.
-Such guidelines are included in this proxy statement as Appendix A. - Selects, evaluates, and recommends to the Board nominees to stand for election at the annual meeting of stockholders and to fill vacancies as they arise as more fully described in "Process for Selecting Directors, Director Qualifications, and Board Diversity" below. - Reviews the performance of the Board and its committees and is responsible for director education. - Recommends to the Board nominees for appointment as executive officers and certain other officers. - Evaluates and makes recommendations to our Board regarding compensation for non-employee Board members.
-(Any Board member who is also an employee of the Company does not receive separate compensation for service on the Board.) - Oversees the Board's Corporate Governance Principles and a code of conduct applicable to members of the Board and monitors the independence of the Board.
+Such quidelines are included in this proxy statement as Appendix A. - Selects, evaluates, and recommends to the Board nominees to stand for election at the annual meeting of stockholders and to fill vacancies as they arise as more fully described in "Process for Selecting Directors, Director Qualifications, and Board Diversity" below. - Recommends to the Board the appointment of a lead director. - Reviews the performance of the Board and its committees and is responsible for ensuring the availability of an orientation program for new Board members and director education. - Recommends to the Board nominees for appointment as executive officers and certain other officers. - Evaluates and makes recommendations to our Board regarding compensation for non-employee Board members, including minimum retention and ownership levels of Company stock by Board members.
+(Any Board member who is also an employee of the Company does not receive separate compensation for service on the Board.) - Monitors the independence of the Board and evaluates questions of possible conflicts of interest of members of the Board. - Oversees the Board's Corporate Governance Principles and a code of conduct applicable to members of the Board.